Play It Cool (film): Production

-It was an early film from Michael Winner who said he was given the job off the back of several short films he had made.
+Michael Winner said he was given the job off the back of several short films he had made.
 He later commented: "they started to make pop films and that provided the break for young directors.
 The French New Wave had produced a few young directors and the idea of a director in his twenties was not totally unheard of.
 That’s how Sidney Furie came in, you know, with Cliff Richard.
-Dick Lester came in with It’s Trad Dad, and the same week I came in with a film called Play It Cool with Billy Fury."
+Dick Lester came in with It’s Trad Dad (1962), and the same week I came in with a film called Play It Cool with Billy Fury."

 Winner called it "Britain’s first twist film.
-Except nobody was twisting there yet, so they didn’t quite know what it was....
+Except nobody was twisting there yet, so they didn’t quite know what it was ...
 But working on a feature film of whatever calibre was obvious preferable to sitting at home waiting for the phone to ring."
-He wanted to make the movie on location in real clubs but the producers turned down the idea: “We don’t want to go into the West End where would we park the cars and have lunch?
-Besides we have all these lovely men at pinewood doing nothing and we think they ought to build something.
+He wanted to make the movie on location in real clubs but the producers turned down the idea: “We don’t want to go into the West End.
+Where would we park the cars and have lunch?
+Besides we have all these lovely men at Pinewood doing nothing and we think they ought to build something.
 So they put up a lot of rubbish as they always do a few potted plants and bits of hardboard with wallpaper on them then filled the place with extras looking bored."

-Reception
+The only hit from the songs featured in the film was Fury's rendition of "Once Upon a Dream".

+Critical reception

+The Monthly Film Bulletin wrote: "Since It's Trad, Dad deliriously pointed the way for this sort of haphazard pop musical free-for-all, the old-style "straight" treatment seems hopelessly outdated.
+But while making use of the usual silly romantic complication as an excuse to introduce a collection of frantic musical acts, this film benefits from a youthfully spirited treatment and some coarse-grained comedy that clicks as often as it misses.
+The boisterous camaraderie of the "Satellites" promises well, though it gets side-tracked by all those reverent tributes to such hit parade guests as Helen Shapiro, Bobby Vee and the talented Danny Williams.
+The hero is Billy Fury, who, while apparently suffering from an Elvis Presley complex, can't quite shake off an Old Kent Road perkiness which is rather endearing.
+"The Twist" also figures largely, with particular and inevitable emphasis on large figures."

-The New York Times, reviewer Eugene Archer called Fury "a Cockney imitation of Elvis Presley" and commented: "some low-budget British filmmakers have contrived a flimsy plot in which he and his gang of Teddyboys escort a pretty socialite around London's twist dives in search of her fickle fiancé. ...
+The New York Times reviewer Eugene Archer called Fury "a Cockney imitation of Elvis Presley" and commented: "some low-budget British filmmakers have contrived a flimsy plot in which he and his gang of Teddyboys escort a pretty socialite around London's twist dives in search of her fickle fiancé. ...
 The film is full of wiggling hips, throbbing larynxes and youthful energy.
-As for the sound track–well, it's loud."
+As for the sound track – well, it's loud."